Rail speed limits in the United States: Signal speeds

-Federal regulators limit the speed of trains with respect to the signaling method used.
-Passenger trains are limited to 59 mph and freight trains to 49 mph on track without block signal systems.
-(See dark territory.)
-Trains without "an automatic cab signal, automatic train stop or automatic train control system "may not exceed 79 mph."
-The order was issued in 1947 (effective 31 Dec 1951) by the Interstate Commerce Commission following a severe 1946 crash in Naperville, Illinois involving two Chicago, Burlington & Quincy Railroad trains.
-Following the 1987 Maryland train collision, freight trains operating in enhanced-speed corridors have been required to have locomotive speed limiters to forcibly slow trains rather than simply alerting the operator with in-cab signals.
-The signal panel in the Maryland crash had been partially disabled, with a muted whistle and a missing light bulb.
+Federal regulators set train speed limits based on the signaling systems in use.
+Passenger trains were limited to 59 mph (95 km/h) and freight trains to 49 mph (79 km/h) on tracks without block signals, known as "dark territory."
+Trains without an automatic cab signal, train stop, or train control system were not allowed to exceed 79 mph (127 km/h).
+This rule, issued in 1947 and effective by the end of 1951, was a response to a serious 1946 crash in Naperville, Illinois, involving two trains.

+Following a 1987 train collision in Maryland, freight trains in high-speed areas were required to have speed limiters that could forcibly slow trains, rather than just alerting the operator through in-cab signals.
+In the Maryland crash, the signal panel had been partially disabled, including a muted whistle and a missing light bulb.

-Following the 2008 Chatsworth train collision in California, a federal law was enacted requiring positive train control (PTC) to be implemented nationwide by 2015.
-After multiple deadline extensions, on December 29, 2020 PTC technology was announced by the FRA to be in operation on all required freight and passenger railroad route miles.
-While a primary goal of PTC is to prevent collisions, it also fulfills the FRA requirements for increased speeds in some cases.
-Several competing PTC technologies are used in different regions of the country.
+In response to the 2008 Chatsworth train collision in California, a federal law required that positive train control (PTC) be implemented nationwide by 2015.
+After several extensions, the Federal Railroad Administration (FRA) announced on December 29, 2020, that PTC was operating on all required freight and passenger rail routes.
+While PTC’s main purpose is to prevent collisions, it also allows higher speeds in some cases.
+Different PTC systems are used in various regions across the country.